moonheart08/SERAIS/core.md

 +--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+

 ```
 Each instruction's LSB is a zero, and an instruction may be one to four words long, where each extension word must have it's LSB as a one.
 This encoding was chosen to make the middle of an instruction illegal, and to make an all zeros or all ones instruction trivially illegal.
-Some instructions may permit the absence of one or more words without changing the opcode, this is *only* the case for immediates, where the decoder can trivially fill missing words with zeros.
+Some instructions may permit the absence of one or more words without changing the opcode, this is *only* the case for immediate extensions, where the decoder can trivially fill missing words with zeros or a sign extended value.